DETAILED ACTION

 Regarding claim 3, depending from claim 1, modified Gorman relies on the temperature parameters taught by Coen: Coen is clear that the surface temperature of the glass body is in the range of 108-6.2 poise (Col. 19 Line 50-Col. 20 Line 29) wherein a skilled artisan understands that the Littleton softening point is the temperature/viscosity at which the glass body has a viscosity of 107.6 poise.
 Under broadest reasonable interpretation, Coen reads on the instant claim limitation.
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 Where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.
 It would have been obvious to one having ordinary skill in the art to have determined the optimum values of the relevant process parameters through routine experimentation in the absence of a showing of criticality.

 Regarding claim 4-5, depending from claim 1, Gorman is silent regarding the melting of the glass body for the purpose of producing a glass body.
 Coen teaches that the glass body is produced from a melt of the glass material (Col. 8 Line 7-14) and in a first cooling process is cooled outside the cooling bath until the primary temperature is reached and then immediately thereafter is contacted with the liquid cooling agent (Col. 19 Line 50-65).
-It would be obvious to one of ordinary skill in the art at the time of invention to produce the glass body from a melt prior to the processing step of modified Gorman.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to produce the glass body from a melt prior to the processing step of modified Gorman.
 Similarly, Pan teaches of melting glass to be shaped and chilling the glass body in a furnace (Line 141-157).

 Regarding claim 6, depending from claim 5, Gorman does not expressly how the glass body is heated to the primary temperature.
 In related quenching of glass art with liquid cooling agent (Line 153-171).
 Pan teaches of heating the glass body in a furnace prior to contact with the liquid cooling agent (Line 149-157).
-It would be obvious to one of ordinary skill in the art at the time of invention to transfer the glass body to a furnace/kiln as known means in the art to modify the temperature of a glass body.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to transfer the glass body to a furnace/kiln as known means in the art to modify the temperature of a glass body.

 Regarding claim 7-8, depending from claim 6, modified Gorman relies on the temperature parameters taught by Coen: Coen is clear that the surface temperature of the glass body is in the range of 108-6.2 poise (Col. 19 Line 50-Col. 20 Line 29) wherein a skilled artisan understands that the Littleton softening point is the temperature/viscosity at which the glass body has a viscosity of 107.6 poise.
 Under broadest reasonable interpretation, Coen reads on the instant claim limitation.
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 Where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.
 It would have been obvious to one having ordinary skill in the art to have determined the optimum values of the relevant process parameters through routine experimentation in the absence of a showing of criticality.